Please do not block ads on this website.

 Physical Properties of Covalent Network Solids

 The elements carbon, silicon and boron form covalent networks instead of covalent molecules.

-Silicon dioxide, SiO2, also exists as a covalent network and is known as quartz.
-Its structure is similar to diamond.
+Silicon dioxide, SiO2, also exists as a covalent network and is known as quartz or silica.

 Carbon forms 2 naturally occurring covalent network solids:

 The difference in the arrangement of the atoms in these two allotropes of carbon leads to differences in their physical properties as shown in the table below:

 ||allotropes of carbon

 || Each carbon atom makes 3 covalent bonds

 || Each carbon atom makes 4 covalent bonds